Rose Decided to Rise

 The Weight of Buried Sadness

 Rose never meant for the situation to end up causing her to get a twenty-percent discount, in addition to the sales prices.
-As she paid for her purchases, she felt like she’d done something important.
+Paying for her purchases, she felt like she’d done something important.
 There were millions of reasons why people were overweight, and some of those reasons were complicated.
 Weight was more than what someone weighed.
-It was, most likely, any number of unbearable things weighing on them.
+It was, most likely, any number of unbearable things they carried besides the weight; things that were weighing on them.

 Four minutes later, she was starting the ignition of her silver FJ Cruiser when Bloom, the writer who lived in her head, started tapping on her violet-colored 1971 UNIS TBM Deluxe typewriter.
 Rose spoke out loud, “Leave me alone, Bloom.”
 She wanted the memories to go away.
 She wasn’t ready to explore them, not now.
 She’d just had a fight with “fat shamers,” and now she was very hungry.